At Their Best:

 Optimistic, enthusiastic, imaginative, curious, quick-thinking, and often multitalented.

 What Type Sevens say about themselves:

-- I am optimistic, active and energetic.
+- I am an optimistic and upbeat person.

 We each feel that we must show up in a certain way in the world in order to deserve love.

 These are internal messages that resonate with Sevens:

 BASIC FEAR: Of being deprived and in pain.